 Radio equipment covered by the RED is not subject to the Low-Voltage Directive (LVD) or the Electromagnetic Compatibility Directive (EMCD): the essential requirements of those Directives are covered by the essential requirements of the RED, with certain modifications.

 The RED places additional emphasis on efficient and effective use of the spectrum.
 In particular radio equipment needs to demonstrate the performance of its receiver part, as well as its transmitter, as both are considered to affect the efficient and effective use of the spectrum.

 The RED applies to radio equipment operating at frequencies below 3 000 GHz, including radio equipment operating below 9 kHz that is not covered by the R&TTED or by National frequency regulations.

 The RED also applies to radiodetermination equipment: equipment that uses the propagation qualities of radio waves to determine its position.

 The R&TTED specifically excluded Broadcast TV & radio receivers from its scope.
 These are now specifically included in the scope of the RED.

 How can EMC Bayswater help your wireless product?

-EMC Bayswater along with the certification services offered by the EMC Technologies group will be able to ensure that the transition through to the Radio Equipment Directive (RED) should be able to be achieve with minimal issues.
-Also remember that some standards cited in the R&TTE latest versions and also for RED may involve testing to the EN 55032 opposed to the almost phased out EN 555022.
+EMC Bayswater along with the certification services offered by the EMC Technologies group will be able to ensure that the transition through to the Radio Equipment Directive (RED) should be able to achieve with minimal issues.
+Also, remember that some standards cited in the R&TTE latest versions and also for RED may involve testing to the EN 55032 opposed to the almost phased out EN 555022.
 EMC Bayswater is a NATA accredited laboratory for EN 55022 and AS/NZS CISPR 22 EMC testing.